HughP/dnj-corpus/Writing-System-Descriptions/Eastern-Dan/ReadMe.md

 <b id="f39">39 </b>Hosken, Martin.
 2003.
 Creating an Orthography Description. http://scripts.sil.org/cms/scripts/page.php?cat_id=EncodingPrinciples [↩](#a39)

 <b id="f40">40 </b>Constable, Peter G. 2002.
 Toward a Model for Language Identification Defining an ontology of language-related categories.
 SIL Electronic Working Papers 2002-003.
 Dallas, Tx: SIL International.
-Online: https://www.sil.org/resources/publications/entry/7853 [↩](
+Online: https://www.sil.org/resources/publications/entry/7853 [↩](#a40)

+## Intellectual property ownership and licenses
+### Text (corpus) content
+Copyright claims are un-clear.
+If authors of content were employed by SIL, SIL International would be the copyright owner.
+(This is only relevant because the works themselves do not have copyright claims or licenses attached, but do reference SIL's address.)
+Otherwise copyright belongs to the authors, or their employer.
+It does not readily seem that the authors are attributed in the corpus, but they might be in the orthography.

+Only copyright owners can license materials.
+Therefore this content bears no license, as Hugh makes no content claims on the content of the corpus, and did not receive content under license.
+Use under the _fair use_ doctrine is assumed.

+### Hugh Paterson's Contribution
+The `README.md` which is Hugh Paterson III's contribution is copyright Hugh Paterson III 2018, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

+The `generate-corpus.bash` script is also Hugh's contribution and is licensed under the MIT version [provided](paterson-license.md).

+### SIL International's Contribution
+Other content such as the content contained under the folder `/SILPUA` is licensed as originally offered (MIT).